angieradtke/Joomla-DPGA/README.md

 Joomla! is a powerful, free,accessible  and open-source Content Management System (CMS) and application framework, developed by a global community of volunteers to build professional websites and web applications.
+Joomla enables individuals, NGOs, educational institutions, governments, and small businesses worldwide to build professional, accessible, and secure websites and web applications—without licensing costs or proprietary lock-ins.

  It is modular, multilingual, accessible, and secure—making it a sustainable digital tool that can be used by individuals, NGOs, educational institutions, and governments worldwide.
 Joomla encourages knowledge sharing, promotes inclusion, and supports responsible digital infrastructure development.

-Thanks to its community-driven governance, open licensing (GPL), and strong focus on privacy, accessibility, and energy efficiency, Joomla actively contributes to creating fairer access to digital technology and lifelong learning.
+Thanks to its community-driven governance, open licensing (GPL), and strong focus on privacy, accessibility, Joomla actively contributes to creating fairer access to digital technology and lifelong learning.

-These values directly support several United Nations Sustainable Development Goals (SDGs), including:
+As an open, inclusive, and sustainable digital platform, Joomla directly supports multiple United Nations Sustainable Development Goals (SDGs).

 * **SDG 4**:
    Quality Education – through open learning resources, interactive guides, and global knowledge exchange